 VARIABLE DESCRIPTION :user Name of the user that can query ldap.
 Do not set it if you can perform queries anonymously :password Password for the user defined in :user.
-Do not set if anonymous access is enabled :auth_method Can be set to :simple_tls if ssl connection is needed :encryption Can be set to :simple_tls if ssl connection is needed :host Host name of the ldap server :port Port of the ldap server :base Base leaf where to perform user searches :group If set the users need to belong to this group :user_field Field in ldap that holds the user name :mapping_ger Greaterate automatically a mapping file.
-It can be disabled in case it needs to be done manually :mapping_tim eNumber of seconds between automatic mapping file generation :mapping_fil eName of the mapping file.
+Do not set if anonymous access is enabled :auth_method Can be set to :simple_tls if ssl connection is needed :encryption Can be set to :simple_tls if ssl connection is needed :host Host name of the ldap server :port Port of the ldap server :base Base leaf where to perform user searches :group If set the users need to belong to this group :user_field Field in ldap that holds the user name :mapping_ger Genterate automatically a mapping file.
+It can be disabled in case it needs to be done manually :mapping_tim Number of seconds between automatic mapping file generation :mapping_fil eName of the mapping file.
 Should be different for each server :mapping_key Key in the group template used to generate the mapping file.
-It should hold the DN of the mapped group :mapping_def aDdfault group used when no mapped group is found.
+It should hold the DN of the mapped group :mapping_def andfault group used when no mapped group is found.
 Set to false in case you don't want the user to be authorized if it does not belong to a mapped group

 To enable ldap authentication the described parameters should be configured.
 OpenNebula must be also configured to enable external authentication.
-Uncomment these lines in /etc/one/oned.conf and add ldap and default (more on this later) as an enabled authentication method.
+Add this line in /etc/one/oned.conf